-Each participant will collect data to support the evaluation of the data distribution procedures as documented in the MEOSAR Implementation Plan (C/S R.012).
-The evaluation methodology entails collecting information on the number of times various processing scenarios occur.
+Each participant will collect data to support the evaluation of the data distribution procedures as documented at Annex E. The evaluation methodology entails collecting information on the number of times various processing scenarios occur.

 It is important to note that while data sent to MCCs is usually the focus for operational D&E data collection, all data processed by the MCC (i.e., including data within the national service area) should be collected and catalogued.
 This additional data may assist the evaluation of other processing possibilities.
 In effect, the goal is to collect sufficient information to fully evaluate the MEOSAR data distribution procedures.